 Sizes run somewhat on the large side.
 Requires a break-in period for some wearers.

-Features exceptional breathability in a low-profile, lightweight design that was inspired by professional tennis players.
+Low-profile, lightweight design, which allows for plenty of airflow, was inspired by professional tennis players.
 Plantar Support Chassis provides support and stability on the court.

-These durable, leather and textile tennis shoes have a lightweight feel with a fit that is comfortable for most, especially those with neutral foot structure.
-Sport an attractive, traditional style.
+These durable leather-and-textile tennis shoes have a lightweight feel with a fit that is comfortable for most.
+They also sport an attractive, traditional style.

 Somewhat lacking when it comes to arch support.
-Sizes can be unpredictable, as owners have reported them to be too narrow, too large, and just right.
+Sizes can be unpredictable, as owners have reported them to be too narrow, too large, or just right.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.